Normal Wear and Tear vs Tenant Damage

 Tenants Avoid Paying for Damage

-Sometimes tenants are untruthful (lie) about damages or play dumb and act as if the don’t know how the damage occurred.
-Here is an example of the tenant’s new dog that ate a door.
-Then two weeks later issues with the carpet were reported in the same location as the dog damage and tenant claimed the carpet was torn and loose from the tack strip upon move in.
-A thorough pre move in inspection with photos proved this to not be the case.
-Another example is damage to the garage door or track.
-Inspect the tenant’s vehicle for fresh damage / paint, indicating they hit the door with their vehicle.
+Sometimes tenants are untruthful about damages or play dumb and act as if the don’t know how the damage occurred.
+Here is an example where the tenant’s new dog ate a door, which was admitted to.
+Two weeks later issues with the carpet were reported in the same location as the dog damage and tenant claimed the carpet was torn and loose upon move in.
+A thorough pre move in inspection with photos proved this to not be the case; it was more damage from the dog.

 Cleaning Issues

 An unclean house upon move out is the most common deposit deduction.
 Since COVID, the cleanliness expectations of tenants moving in has increased dramatically; perfection is the standard expectation.
-When tenants move out, they are stressed and over busy due to moving and balancing work and life at the same time.
+When tenants move out, they are understandably stressed and over busy due to moving and balancing work and life at the same time.
 Our standard is to have the home professionally cleaned at the end of every turn, regardless of the tenant’s efforts as 99% of the time it’s not good enough.
 Also don’t forget about the outside of the home, especially if you have a town home in an association that charges the owner for yard damage.
 Start off on good terms with your new tenant by ensuring the home is as clean as you can get it.

 Consider Life Expectancy of Major Appliances